VladimirBad/rsschool-cv/cv.md

 # Hello.
-My name is Vladimir Badahov
+My name is Vladimir Badahov.
+I am planning to start my own IT company for software development and maintenance.
+Currently, I am taking a course at Rolling Scopes School to prepare for this.

 ## Personal Information